simpledotorg/simple-server/README.md

 ### Deployment to a specific environment

 * We use Capistrano [multi-config](https://github.com/railsware/capistrano-multiconfig) to do multi-country deploys.
 * All `cap` commands are namespaced with the country name.
-For eg: `bundle exec india:sandbox deploy`.
+For eg: `bundle exec cap sandbox deploy` to deploy to sandbox.
 * The available country names are listed under `config/deploy`.
 The subsequent envs, under the country directory, like `config/deploy/india/sandbox.rb`